Loan Fraud 101: What You Need To Know To Protect Yourself From Scammers

 Types of loan fraud

 Loan fraud can happen anytime you borrow money or extend your credit, from opening up a credit card to taking out student loans.
-There are three main types of loan fraud, though many types of fraud schemes fall under these main categories.
+There are three main types of loan fraud, though many fraud schemes fall under these categories.

 First-party fraud

-First-party fraud is when a consumer receives goods or services, promising to pay back at a later date with no intention of payback.
-Alternatively, the consumer could provide false information, like an exaggerated income, to obtain better terms on a loan.
+First-party fraud is when a consumer receives goods or services, promising to pay back at a later date, but with no intention of doing so.
+Alternatively, the consumer could provide false information, such as an exaggerated income, to obtain better loan terms.
 The catch is, you are the consumer.

-Imagine you make a charge on your credit card, and instead of paying the balance, you file a fraudulent claim with your credit card company and pocket the change.
+Imagine you make a charge on your credit card and, instead of paying the balance, file a fraudulent claim with your credit card company and pocket the difference.
 The fraud is not the purchase transaction, but the fraudulent claim.
 Other examples of first-party fraud include:

 Second-party fraud